btelwy/awesome-romhacking/readme.md

 <!-- description -->

-Romhacking is the practice of editing a video game's code — its *read-only memory*, or *ROM* — in order to modify the game in a desired way.
+Romhacking is the practice of editing a video game's code — located in its *read-only memory*, or *ROM* — in order to modify the game in a desired way.

 </div>